chegedennis/ytdlp-downloader/README.md

 2. Enter a YouTube URL in the provided text field.

+3. Click the "Get" button to fetch the available formats

-3. Select the desired format from the dropdown list.
+4. Select the desired format from the dropdown list.

+5. If the URL contains a playlist and you want to download it, check the "Playlist" button.

-4. Click the "Download" button to start the download process.
+6. Click the "Download" button to start the download process.

+7. Click the folder button to select the download directory.

-5. Use the "Clear" button to clear the input fields and reset the UI.
+8. Use the "Clear" button to clear the input fields and reset the UI.

-6. Click the folder button to select the download directory.

 ## Code Overview